How To Fix Duck Feet: 10 Exercises To Improve Posture

 However, there are two different foot postures—pigeon toes and duck feet—that are not all that uncommon.

-Being pigeon-toed means your toes point inward towards one another, while having the duck feet posture is the opposite of pigeon toed, wherein the feet point outwards.
+Being pigeon-toed means your toes point inward towards one another, while having the duck feet posture is the opposite of pigeon-toed, wherein the feet point outwards.

-The good news is that there are exercises to fix duck feet that you can do at home.
 In this article, we will outline specific exercises that can potentially fix duck feet and improve your foot positioning.

 A person with duck feet.